slahrichi/oogasalad_BattleBoys/doc/TEST_PLAN.md

   effects.
   * Will have custom WeaponError to make testing and error handling easier.

-* Check that actor objects move correctly
+* Check that piece objects move correctly
     * Check that model doesn't crash if a ships' path leads it out of map bounds( the ship should stop at the edge)
     * Will support custom errors to make testing easier.